 - The cost of applying for this visa is $150 CAD.

 - You can’t work more than 20 hours a week.
 During breaks, vacations and summer classes, students can work up to 40 hours each week.

-Coming to the student visa process for New Zealand, it is mainly designed as an online one and the type of study visa also depends on the program one is opting for.
-In simple terms, one can apply for a student visa in New Zealand for a full-time program (longer than the duration of 3 months), visitor visa for a short study course(s) that can be pursued for three months in total while a pathway student visa is for those wanting to opt for more than course for up to five years with multiple educational institutions.
+Coming to the student visa process for New Zealand, is mainly designed as an online one and the type of study visa also depends on the program one is opting for.
+In simple terms, one can apply for a student visa in New Zealand for a full-time program (longer than the duration of 3 months), a visitor visa for a short study course(s) that can be pursued for three months in total while a pathway student visa is for those wanting to opt for more than course for up to five years with multiple educational institutions.

 - The average time by the New Zealand High Commission for the visa process is between 8 and 12 weeks depending on the context of the applicant.
 Students must also obtain a visa at least 3 months prior to the beginning of their study.